comptia network+ vs ccna

 Hands-on experience and practice exams are also important to reinforce what has been learned, evaluate comprehension, and pinpoint areas that require additional attention.

-• Read the questions attentively and completely to comprehend what is being asked.
+• Read the questions attentively and thoroughly to fully comprehend what is being asked.

 • Manage your time wisely during the test.